ACA 25-26 School Year Dual Enrollment Information

 Please read the entire page for all the information you may need about our Dual Enrollment program.

 Atlantic Collegiate Academy is a Dual Enrollment school (taking college courses and also counting them for high school graduation requirements).
-Our goal is to offer students up to 60 college credits specifically selected to give students the opportunity to earn an Associates of Arts degree upon graduating from high school.
+Our goal is to offer students up to 60 college credits specifically selected to give students the opportunity to earn an Associate in Arts degree upon graduating from high school.

 To prepare students we offer an ALL HONORS curriculum: